coventry/troncle/README.md

 ## Installation

-For now, this is very manual.
+Since I've never deployed a jar before, for now this is very manual.

 0. In the shell, `git clone https://github.com/coventry/troncle.git`